adilBaigSCE/SCE-Innovation-Lab/README.md

 When you have completed the assignment, respond with the link to your forked project or synced branch with your your contact information to reach out to including __email__, __phone__, __linkedIn url__
 </em>

-Interview focus of each of these are as follows:
+Each of these challenges focus of following strengths of a software / data engineer:

 ## ![Question 1](Question_1.ipynb)
 * Algorithmic abstraction